Kingdom of the Suebi: Sources and controversies

 Of paramount importance is also the chronicle written by John of Biclaro, a Visigoth, circa 590.
 While probably partial, his accounts are precious for the last 15 years of independence of the Sueves, as well as for the first years of the Sueves under Visigothic rule.

 Finally, of great interest is also a history written by Isidore of Seville.
 He used Hydatius's accounts, together with the Chronicle of John of Biclaro, to form an abridged history of the Suevi in Hispania.
 The controversy around Isidore's historiography is centered on his omissions and additions, which many historians and scholars consider too numerous to all be simply mistakes.
 Throughout Isidore's History of the Kings of the Goths, Vandals, and Sueves certain details from Hydatius are altered.
 Many scholars attribute these changes to the fact that Isidore may have had sources other than Hydatius at his disposal.

 It has been said that the history and relevance of Suevic Galicia was long marginalised and obscured inside Spain, mainly for political reasons.
-It was left to a German scholar, Wilhem Reinhart, to write the first connected history of the Suebi in Galicia, or more accurately Gallaecia as the official separation between Galicia and Portugal would only take place in 1095 AD.
+It was left to an Austrian scholar, Wilhelm Reinhart (1880-1953), to write the first connected history of the Suebi in Galicia, or more accurately Gallaecia as the official separation between Galicia and Portugal would only take place in 1095 AD.